Nairobi, Kenya

 #

 - Respect for Elders: In Kenyan culture, respect for elders is highly valued.
-Always address older individuals with respect and deference.
+When interacting with locals, show deference to older individuals by using titles like "Mzee" for men and "Mama" for women.

 #